wvallen/aggregatedfolds_live/src/posts/250531-the-coherence-of-thought.md

 From ciliate to cortex, from membrane to mirror — surfaces touch, currents entwine, folds emerge.
 And somewhere within this shimmering braid of signals and sensation, we *are*.

 Membranes bend.
 Proteins change.
 Atoms packed within forces.
 Coherence rises from noise — in water, in thought.
-The same forces guide the pause of the ciliate, the gaze of the observer.
+The same forces guide the pause of the ciliate, the lengthened gaze of the observer.
 The choice to hold a moment of beauty a little longer.

 And when the car moves on, when the sun has fallen, the moment remains.
 Light on a face.
 A light-hearted skipping dance.
-The gold in the mirror.
+The palm-tree sunset in the mirror.
 Gone.
 Yet present.
 A kindness of the world, folded into memory.
 Alone, and complete.